RichardMorris/SACDungeon/README.md

 Once done you are free to change anything.
 Only sensible changes will be accepted.

-== Contributing to a shared repositry ==
+## Contributing to a shared repositry

-Having to do pull requests every time you make a change is a bit to much work, instead you can become a contributor of a project and push without seeking aproval.
+Having to do pull requests every time you make a change is a bit to much work, instead you can become a *contributor* of a project and push without seeking aproval.
 The manager of the project can make you a contributor.

 * Step 7.
 Become a contributor